bbannier/zeek-language-server/vscode/README.md

 - `zeekLanguageServer.path`: if set used to launch the language server executable; if unset the executable is looked up in `PATH`.
+- `zeekLanguageServer.zeekBinaryDirectory`: directory containing Zeek
+  executables.
+If unset we will attempt to find them in PATH.
+- `zeekLanguageServer.checkZeekFormat`: check for zeek-format
+  on startup
+- `zeekLanguageServer.ZEEKPATH`: Colon-separated list of alternative Zeek prefixes to use.
+By default prefixes are determined from the output of `zeek-config`.
+- `zeekLanguageServer.checkForUpdates`: Check for updates of the server binary on startup.
+By default we check if `zeekLanguageServer.path` is set.
+This should only be needed if not using a server binary bundled with the extension.